 In a resealable zip-top bag, add chicken, salt, pepper, and garlic powder and marinate for at least 30 minutes.
 Drizzle with fresh lemon and olive oil.

-- Preheat grill to medium-high heat and cook for 4-5 minutes on each side or until the internal temperature reaches 165 F. Remove the chicken from the grill and tent with foil.
+Remove the chicken from the grill and tent with foil.
 Let it rest and cool a bit for about 10 minutes and then slice or chop into bite-sized pieces.

 - Whisk together all the ingredients for the vinaigrette.
 Drizzle 1 teaspoon over the sliced avocado (to prevent from browning).

 In a large bowl, add the lettuce, then top with cooked chicken, eggs, avocado, bacon, tomatoes, cucumber, and cheese.
 Drizzle with dressing right before serving.